chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_configure_syntax.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-This argument has the following syntax when creating a |knife rb| file:
+This subcommand has the following syntax when creating a |knife rb| file:

 .. code-block:: bash